-Baked Salmon Recipe
+Baked Salmon Recipe -- an easy food recipe

-This is a baked salmon recipe page.
-It is quick and easy to make.
-Simply add salad or vegetables for a healthy balanced meal.
+This baked salmon recipe is an easy food recipe.
+Simply add salad or vegetables for a healthy full meal.
 Salmon is an excellent source of protein and healthy fat.
 It is also a nutritious low carbohydrate meal.

-If you would like to read more in depth about healthy eating, see our recommended reading list at the bottom of this page.
+If you would like to read more in-depth about healthy eating, see our recommended reading list towards the bottom of this page.

 Baked Salmon Recipe Ingredients